 Adding extra authentication (often called two-factor authentication or 2FA), like requiring a code be sent to your cell phone or activating a fingerprint passcode feature, can also make it even more difficult for an outside party to access your information.

+Cybersecurity is one of the IT trends to stay on top of this year.
 Go through your devices on a regular basis and install any security updates that might be offered.
 This will ensure that your software is current and therefore protected from any newly emerged threats.

 This applies to your router, too—not just the devices connected to it.
 Updating your router firmware as soon as updates are released is a good idea, and if the manufacturer stops offering update support, consider upgrading to a newer model entirely.